Pierre-Chrysologue Pambrun: Hudson's Bay Company

 Reaching the station in May, Pambrun found Métis men speaking "violent threats against the Colony" and soon departed with 22 HBC staff under master and trader James Sutherland.
 The party was bound for the Red River Colony to resupply the settlement.
 On 9 May, they were attacked by Cuthbert Grant and 49 NWC, including a future coworker of Pambrun's, Thomas McKay, son of Alexander MacKay and Marguerite Wadin and stepson of John McLoughlin.
 The HBC men were then taken prisoner and held at Qu'Appelle, although after five days all the captives except Pambrun were released.
 Late in May, Pambrun witnessed an oration at The Forks by a NWC officer requesting Native recruits.
 While Pambrun did not witness the attack on Brandon House, he was in the area and promptly was taken to see the victorious NWC men looting the station property.
 Sixty miles outside the Red River colony, a small fortified position was made to store the seized HBC goods.
 Pambrun was held at this position as the NWC force marched on the colony, where the Battle of Seven Oaks then occurred.

 After the battle he was imprisoned for twelve days at Fort William, until Lord Selkirk demanded his release.
 Pambrun was to play a key witness in the legal proceedings between the NWC and HBC, having to spend most of 1817 in Montreal and 1818 in London.
 With the closing of the case, Pambrun began a tour of service across interior HBC posts in 1820.
 Serving as a clerk, he spent time at Cumberland House, the York Factory, Fort Edmonton until being assigned to the New Caledonia Department in 1824.
 Pambrun primarily worked at Fort Babine for the next six years.
 In March 1832, he was directed to his final trading post, Fort Nez Perces.

+By 1821, Pambrun had entered into a common-law marriage, known as marriage à la façon du pays in the fur trade, with Catherine "Kitty" Humpherville.
+Humpherville was of Cree and European heritage.
+Over the next twenty years, the Pambruns had five sons and four daughters.
+They were formally married on December 8, 1838.